reghbali/pyalfe/README.md

 # PyALFE

 Python implementation of Automated Lesion and Feature Extraction (ALFE) pipeline.
 We developed this pipeline for analysis of brain MRIs of patients suffering from conditions that cause brain lesions.
-It utilizes image processing tools, image registration tools, and deep learning segmentation models to produce a set of features that describe the lesion in the brain.
+It utilizes image processing tools, image registration tools, and deep learning segmentation models to produce a set of features that describe the lesions in the brain.

-## Requirements
+## Documentation

 PyALFE supports Linux x86-64, Mac x86-64, and Mac arm64 and requires python 3.9+.